uscabayaosj/uscabayaosj/README.md

 - 👋 Hi, I’m @uscabayaosj
-- 👀 I’m interested in educational technnology and computational anthropology.
+- 👀 I’m interested in educational technology and computational anthropology.
 - 🌱 I’m currently learning how to code in Python.
 - 💞️ I’m looking to collaborate on projects that involve the use of AI for education.
 - 📫 How to reach me: uscabayaosj@addu.edu.ph